tylerpayne/SIFT/README.md

 ##### NPP
 Currently, the ImageUtil class is a concrete implementation, unlike the MatrixUtil class.
 It uses the [Nvidia Performance Primitives] library to perform common arithmetic, geometric and statistical operations on Images.

-ToDo: Abstract this class and use MatrixUtil as lowlevel image representations, not Npp32f.
+ToDo: Abstract this class and use MatrixUtil as low level image representations, not Npp32f.

 [lodepng]: https://github.com/lvandeve/lodepng
 [CUBLAS]:http://docs.nvidia.com/cuda/cublas/index.html#axzz4UOt5b3uc